ghost1372/DevWinUI/README.md

 * [Licensing and Attribution](./docs/LICENSE.md)

-Make sure to also check out the Gallery App, our interactive sample experience showing everything you can do with WinUI and Windows App SDK.
+Make sure to also check out the Gallery App, our interactive sample experience showing everything you can do with DevWinUI.

 <a href="https://apps.microsoft.com/detail/DevWinUI%20Gallery%20App/9nmx5x5dlsrq?launch=true
 	&mode=mini">